A Survey on Session-based Recommender Systems: SBRS Problem Statement

-\textit{Output.} The output of an SBRS is an interaction or a list of interactions that happen subsequently in the current session, or the next session that happens following the given historical sessions (cf. Section \ref{classifi}).
+\textit{Output.} The goal of an SBRS is to make recommendations according to a given session context, i.e., the known session information.
+Accordingly, the output of an SBRS is a predicted interaction or a predicted list of interactions that happen subsequently in the current session, or the predicted next session that happens following the given historical sessions (cf. Section \ref{classifi}).
 In an SBRS, the user information of a session is either not available and thus is not predictable (in anonymous sessions) or given by default (in non-anonymous sessions), so it is usually unnecessary to predict the user information.
 Consequently, each interaction in the output only contains an item and the corresponding action taken on it \cite{tanjim2020attentive}, e.g., an item to purchase or click.
 Moreover, in most cases where SBRSs are built on single-type-action sessions, the only action type is given by default, e.g., purchase or click, and thus each interaction in the output is further simplified to an item \cite{hu1937diversifying,jing2017neural}.
-According to the specific sub-areas, there are three cases for the output (cf. Section \ref{classifi}): (1) in next interaction recommendation, the output is a list of alternative interactions (items) \cite{tanjim2020attentive,jing2017neural}, ranked by the possibility of each interaction (item) to be the ground-truth; (2) in next partial-session recommendation, the output is a list of interactions (items) to complete the current session; and (3) in next session recommendation, the output is a list of complementary interactions (items) to form the next session \cite{wang2020intentionnet}, e.g., to purchase a basket of complementary products (e.g., milk, bread) to achieve a unified goal (e.g., breakfast).
+According to the specific sub-areas, there are three cases for the output (cf. Section \ref{classifi}): (1) in next interaction recommendation, the output is a list of alternative interactions (items) \cite{tanjim2020attentive,jing2017neural}, ranked by best match as the next interaction (item) in the session; (2) in next partial-session recommendation, the output is a list of interactions (items) to complete the current session; and (3) in next session recommendation, the output is a list of complementary interactions (items) to form the next session \cite{wang2020intentionnet}, e.g., to purchase a basket of complementary products (e.g., milk, bread) to achieve a unified goal (e.g., breakfast).
 In the last two cases, according to whether the session is ordered or not, the interactions in the list may be ordered or unordered accordingly.

 \textit{Work mechanism.} In principle, the work mechanism of an SBRS is to first learn the comprehensive dependencies among interactions within or/and between sessions and then to utilize the learned dependencies to guide the prediction of the subsequent interactions or sessions to accomplish the recommendation task.
 Next, we illustrate it in detail in the following problem formalization.